 The General Allotment Act of 1887, also known as the Dawes Act, allotted individual land parcels to tribal members in Oklahoma and put an end to communal land ownership.
 More than 90 million acres of tribal lands that were left over after the individual allotments had been made were seized from Indian nations and declared surplus in order to open them to white settlers.
 In Oklahoma, a series of land runs were held allowing settlers to race into the areas that had been declared surplus and stake a claim on the land.

-Many of the 39 tribal nations headquartered in Oklahoma today offer cultural centers and museums that convey the intense personal stories from this very difficult period.
-Consider a visit to the Citizen Potawatomi Nation Cultural Heritage Center in Shawnee, the Seminole Nation Museum in Wewoka, the Comanche National Museum and Cultural Center in Lawton, the Choctaw Nation Museum in Tuskahoma and the Creek Council House Museum in Okmulgee.
+Many of the tribal nations headquartered in Oklahoma today offer cultural centers and museums that convey the intense personal stories from this very difficult period.
+Consider a visit to the Citizen Potawatomi Nation Cultural Heritage Center in Shawnee, the Seminole Nation Museum in Wewoka, the Comanche National Museum and Cultural Center in Lawton and the Choctaw Nation Museum in Tuskahoma.
 You can also learn about the land runs and pioneers who entered Oklahoma at several museums such as the Cherokee Strip Regional Heritage Center in Enid, the Cherokee Strip Museum and Rose Hill School in Perry and the Cherokee Strip Museum in Alva.

 The Indian Reorganization Act of 1934 gave many Oklahoma Indian tribes a foothold to begin recovery.
 The Act ended individual allotments and Federal boarding schools, returned to Indian nations some of the lands lost since 1887 and authorized tribal self-government.